Dealing with bad credit or a poor payment history on your mortgage? Read on to discover your refinancing options.

-Just keep in mind that a low credit score requirement can result in a higher interest rate.
+Just keep in mind that if you use home equity with a low credit score requirement can result in a higher interest rate.

 - A borrower with a lower credit score of 620 will pay a rate 1.5% higher than someone with a perfect credit score would on the same property.

 - If you don’t have a minimum credit score of 600, you’ll have a difficult time refinancing a mortgage at all.
 Some lenders will approve you, but you’ll have to pay a very high rate due to your bad credit score.

 If you are looking for a lower interest rate and loan program to refinance with bad credit and late payments, you will need a stable income, employment, and current assets.

 How to Refinance With Bad Credit and Late Payments

 Before making a decision about your mortgage refinance, the next step is to shop for refinancing options and offers from potential mortgage refinance loan lenders.